uptownkat/Maggie-Portfolio/Excel/Projects/README.cerave.md

 ## CeraVe e-Commerce
 ### Overview
-This was an analytics project which I completed in training course last year.
-The objective ‬ ‭was to improve user engagement and retention on CeraVe's e-commerce platform using advanced‬ data analytics through Excel.
+This was an analytics project which I completed in a training course in 2024.
+The objective ‬ ‭was to improve user engagement and retention on CPG brand CeraVe's e-commerce platform using Advanced analytics functionality on Excel.
 ‭

-‬‭The assigment would summarize key takeaways and strategies that would serve different stakeholders, ie.  Product Managers, Data Analysts, Engineers, Marketing, Customers.
+‬‭The assigment summarizes key takeaways and strategies that would serve different stakeholders, ie.  Product Managers, Data Analysts, Engineers, Marketing, Customers.
 ‭
 ### Datasets
 - **Sales** (OrderID, Sales Date, Category, Product, Quantity, StoreID)